devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ### AWS Direct Connect

+- Global service.
 - AWS Direct Connect is a cloud service solution that makes it easy to establish a dedicated network connection from your premises to AWS.
 - This dedicated connection can be partitioned into multiple virtual interfaces.
 - You can use an AWS Direct Connect gateway to connect your AWS Direct Connect connection over a private virtual interface to one or more VPCs in your account that are located in the same or different Regions.
 You associate a Direct Connect gateway with the virtual private gateway for the VPC.
 Then, create a private virtual interface for your AWS Direct Connect connection to the Direct Connect gateway.
 You can attach multiple private virtual interfaces to your Direct Connect gateway.
 - With Direct Connect Gateway, you no longer need to establish multiple BGP sessions for each VPC; this reduces your administrative workload as well as the load on your network devices.
 - Public virtual interfaces are used to connect to AWS resources reachable by public IP.
 - Private virtual interfaces are used to connect to your resources hosted in one VPC usin private IP.
+- If you want to encrypt the traffic flowing through Direct Connect, you will need to use the public virtual interface of DX to create a VPN connection that will allow access to AWS services such as S3, EC2, and other services, with a private interface this will not work.
 - Transit virtual interfaces are used to connect to your resources hosted in multiple VPCs usin private IP, for hub and spoke or multi-vpc architectures.
 - The prefix list, which includes IPv4 and IPv6 addresses, is a filter that permits the same or a smaller range of CIDRs to be promoted to the Direct Connect gateway.
 When setting up a Direct Connect gateway, it’s important to set the allowed prefixes to a range that is the same or wider than the VPC CIDR block.
 This ensures that all IP addresses within the VPC can be reached from the local servers.

 ### Elastic Load Balancing (ELB)

+- Regional service.
 - You can either terminate the SSL on the ELB side or on the EC2 instance.
 If you choose the former, the X.509 certificate will only be present in the ELB and if you choose the latter, the X.509 certificate will be stored inside the EC2 instance.
 - In ALB, Client Port Preservation simply preserves the source client port, allowing backend applications to see the original client-side source port.
 - In ALB, Sticky sessions enable the load balancer to bind a user's session to a specific instance, ensuring that all requests from the user during the session are sent to the same instance.